Odyssey: Book 17

 who was coming closer, Argus wagged his tail

 and dropped his ears.
-But he no longer had the strength
+But he no longer had the

 to approach his master.
 Odysseus looked away